Lotfollahi-lab/mintflow/docs/tutorials/index.md

 # Tutorials

-Get started with Inigen by following our tutorials.
+Get started with MintFlow by following our tutorials.

 ```{toctree}
 :maxdepth: 2